Bourbon Sweet Potato Casserole

 Wondering what to serve with this sweet potato casserole?
 Ty our Brown Butter Baked Ham or this super Simple Roast Turkey recipe!

-sweet potato casserole with marshmallows on top
+sweet potato casserole with marshmallows on a serving spoon

 How to Make This Bourbon Sweet Potato Casserole